-Figure S5.
+Figure S7.
 Principal Component Analysis (PCA) comparing the chemical space sampled by the “full” half-life set, the “full” percent compound left set, and the Dartois 2015 set of known antitubercular drugs.
 Three principal components (PCs) explain 76% of the variance, while 4 PCs explain 85% of the variance.
 The top three PCs were plotted in Discovery Studio 4.1 (BIOVIA).
 The “full” half-life set is shown in red, the “full” percent compound left set is in green, and the set of known antitubercular drugs is rendered in blue.
 These known antituberculars were generally in distinct areas of chemical space that were not thoroughly sampled by the “full” half-life set or the “full” % compound left set, yet the “full” and “pruned” half-life MLM Bayesian models predicted the stability classification of these antitubercular drugs accurately.

+A